 (vi) Sufficient area exists on the lot to install a seepage bed and a replacement seepage bed, or the area reserved for replacement is waived pursuant to the exception in OAR 340-071-0150(4)(a)(C).

-(C) The site meets all of the following conditions when a conventional sand filter without a bottom is used.
+(C) The site meets all of the following conditions when a bottomless sand filter is used.

 (i) Groundwater levels are not closer than 1 foot from the ground surface and not closer than 1 foot from the bottom of the sand filter.